bflorentino/Contact-Book-App/README.md

 ![image](https://user-images.githubusercontent.com/77745940/129458887-9aff2412-1392-41cd-a8fa-954bc2c8cbf9.png)

-It's a fake phone number, just for an example.
+*It's a fake phone number, just for an example.*

+It's easy to use and has very friendly GUI. :smiley: